 On the app, you can get a virtual voucher before making the purchase (the app also sends you notifications about deals when you are near the businesses that are offering).
 On the website, you may print the coupons and take them to the place.

 You can also have a coupon code, to use online.
 In this case, you just copy the code and make the purchase directly on the partner’s website.
-And, finally, there are the cashback and discount card-linked system, just by adding a card to make the purchase.
+And, finally, there is the cashback and discount card-linked system, just by adding a card to make the purchase.

 How Groupon makes money

 Since Groupon is a multi-sided platform that stands for a middleman promoting businesses, it earns commissions on sales, from the companies they promote.

 It typically gets 50% of all concluded sales.
 That usually represents a 75% loss to the merchant (summing up discount and commission).
 Either way, 97% of merchants ask to feature deals more than once.

 Groupon Business Model Canvas

 Groupon business model can be defined as a multi-sided platform.
 Its customer segments can be divided into two great ones: merchants and consumers.

 - Merchants, which are the businesses that hire Groupon’s service, can be subdivided into Business size (national brands vs local businesses); Business type (Food & Beverage, Health & Beauty, Home & Auto, etc.), and Business properties (types of deals, location, opening times, price, etc.)